 Hypertension: Adequate intake of potassium is a recommendation to prevent the development of hypertension.
 Prescribers also give potassium supplements to improve blood pressure control in patients with known hypertension.

-Arrhythmia: When cardiac glycoside toxicity occurs as a result of a loss of potassium or in certain tachyarrhythmias following cardiac surgery.
+Arrhythmia: When cardiac glycoside toxicity occurs due to a loss of potassium or in certain tachyarrhythmias following cardiac surgery.

 Hyperthyroidism: Potassium iodide is prescribed as an oral adjunctive medication in the immediate preoperative period for patients with hyperthyroidism undergoing thyroidectomy.
 It is also useful as an adjunct treatment of patients critically ill with thyrotoxicosis crisis.

-Radiation protection: Oral potassium iodide can help to protect the thyroid gland by blocking thyroidal uptake of radioactive iodine isotopes either from environmental hazards or during treatment with radiopharmaceuticals.
+Radiation protection: Oral potassium iodide can help protect the thyroid gland by blocking thyroid hormone uptake of radioactive iodine isotopes either from environmental hazards or during treatment with radiopharmaceuticals.